ryanfowler/SwiftData/README.md

 ##Installation

-Currently, it's as easy as dragging the file 'SwiftData.swift' into your project.
+Currently, it's as easy as adding the file 'SwiftData.swift' as a git submodule, and dragging it into your project.
 Ensure that you've added 'libsqlite3.dylib' as a linked framework and that you've added `#import "sqlite3.h"` to your Briding-Header.h file.

 ##Requirements